 In addition to institutional accreditation, the school maintains several programmatic accreditations in the allied health, dentistry, electrical engineering, and culinary arts fields.
 The Federal Aviation Administration has also certified the aviation technology programs.

-The 48-acre ATC campus in metro Atlanta features state-of-the-art training labs, a childcare center, and industry-specific workspaces.
+The 48-acre in metro Atlanta features state-of-the-art training labs, a childcare center, and industry-specific workspaces.
 More than 5,500 students attend the school, and pursue degrees, diplomas, or certifications in more than 150 programs.
 Upon graduation, 99% find employment or pursue further education.

 The school partnered with the city of Atlanta and industry leaders to create the Center for Workforce Innovation.
 This program combines on-campus career development with work-based learning through internships and apprenticeships with some of the region's top employers.